 In November, requests of the District's financial projections became increasingly urgent, as Parker pushed for even more cash.
-By December, it became clear that Parker was addiment about receiving, additional cash to "help close the \$11 million funding gap they believed existed.
+By December, it became clear that Parker was adamant about receiving, additional cash to help close the \$11 million funding gap they believed existed.

-550 West Eisenhower Blvd.
-Loveland, Colorado 80537 Phone: 970.669.3611 · Fax: 970.669.3612 The District Board and staff worked tirelessly to provide clear information, and even requested an additional meeting with the Parker board, but they denied the request, and by January the inclusion delayed.
+The District Board and staff worked tirelessly to provide clear information, and even requested an additional meeting with the Parker board.
+Parker denied the District's request and delayed the inclusion.

-In February, our team scheduled a meeting with Parker's staff to discuss the year end cash flow, which demonstrated the District's ability to pay the nearly \$39,800,000, but no more.
-The discussion with Parker happened on February 10th, and our team walked away feeling confident that we had made good progress, and that Parkers staff clearly understood our position and the funds available.
-Unfortunately, shortly after our meeting, the Board voted to terminate the inclusion agreement, which came as a complete shock.
+In February, our team scheduled a meeting with Parker's staff to discuss the year-end cash flow, which demonstrated the District's ability to pay the nearly \$39,800,000, but no more.
+The discussion with Parker happened on February 10th, and our team walked away feeling confident that we had made good progress, and that Parker's staff clearly understood our position and the funds available.
+Unfortunately, shortly afterour meeting, the Board voted to terminate the inclusion agreement, which came as a complete shock.